 - Send me your QSL card directly to my QRZ.COM address, including 5 USD or 4 EUR.

 - A SAE would be nice too and shall be minimum size C6/162 x 114 mm (6.5 x 4.5 inch.).

-- Avoiding IRC’s, as I can’t use them in Denmark anymore.
+- NO IRC’s, as I can’t use them in Denmark anymore.

 - My EDR QSL bureau service is still open for receiving QSL the normal way.

-- Regardless these words.
+- Regardless the above.
 I will always reply any QSL I receive, regardless of the delivery method.

 Note: There is 50 cents discount if you order QSL via Clublog OQRS.

 My log(s) will usally be uploaded to LoTW and eQSL daily, usally between 21.00 – 23.59 UTC.

 At the same time upload to Clublog and QRZ.COM logbooks.